01There's No Response to the Demo

 04The Gig Gets Canceled

-Nothing says "indie music" like the last minute canceled gig.
+Nothing says "indie music" like the canceled-at-the-last minute gig.
 When starting out, bands are often working with promoters who put on shows for fun.
 Some are as good as—if not better than—promoters working in the big leagues.
 And some, well...aren't.

 When you're dealing with people who don't put on shows professionally, there is always a chance that they will have to cancel a gig.
-You may deal with people who want to put on a show for you, start planning, but then realize they can't—and don't really tell you that until the last minute.
+You may deal with people who want to put on a show for you, start planning, but then realize they aren't up to it—and don't really tell you that until the last minute.

 Steel yourself for the inevitable canceled show.
-If it happens, file it under "things that will be a lot funnier when we make it" and move on.
-Even if things don't go as planned, remember to be polite and gracious with everyone you deal with; you never know whose help you're going to need someday.
+If it happens, file it under "things that will make a funny story someday" and move on.
+Even if things don't go as planned, remember to be polite and gracious with everyone you deal with; you never know whose help you're going to need in the future.

-If nothing says indie music like disorganized gigs, then going broke is a close second.
+If like gigs that fall through are the first characteristic of indie music, then going broke is a close second.
 You can sell what seems like a lot of records and still be lucky to break even.
 You can play to great crowds every night and end up in debt at the end of a tour.

-Forget swimming pools and movie stars; simply getting to the point where you can support yourself through your music requires a lot of hard work and patience.
-As long as the sacrifice is worth it to you, the best thing you can do is make peace with your bank balance and manage your money wisely (yes, the gatefold sleeve clear vinyl 10" is cool, but it's awfully expensive).
+Forget McMansions and lavish lifestyles; simply getting to the point where you can support yourself through your music requires a lot of hard work and patience.
+As long as the sacrifice is worth it to you, the best thing you can do is make peace with your bank balance and manage your costs wisely (yes, the gatefold sleeve clear vinyl 10" is cool, but it's awfully expensive).

-The problem—aside from the fact that you pay a fee for a royalty collection company's service—is that your fans don't realize that how little control you have over what your royalty collection company does in your name.
+The problem—aside from the fact that you pay a fee for a royalty collection company's service—is that the public doesn't realize that how little control you have over what the company does in your name.
 To them, you're the greedy one, and that's not an impression you want to foster with your fans.

 The internet opens up a lot of new opportunities for music promotion, but what licensing regulations should be in place?
 Who gets to decide what is fair usage?
 Should labels be able to pull their artists' music off of sites like YouTube against the artists' wishes?